You may have heard of the B-Stance RDL on TikTok…but does it actually work AND is it worth your time?

 Nothing is more discouraging than coming back home after a workout only to feel your lower back throbbing anytime you bend over to pick something up–or even after you sit down for too long.

-My recommended antidote?
-Treat your back to an at-home massage after an intense workout with the QL Claw!
+First, treat your glutes and back to an at-home massage with the QL Claw!

 Our founder created this lower back massage device to hit all 5 lower back muscle culprits in one quirky-looking device that we fondly refer to as “The Claw.”